lutsen/lagan/README.md

 - All configuration is done by code, so developers are in control there
 - Content can be edited with a web interface, so editors can do their thing
 - Lagan is built on proven open-source PHP libraries
-- It is easy to add new property types
+- It is easy to extend with new content property types
 - Create Twig front-end templates to display your content the way you want

 Lagan is built with my favourite PHP libraries: